-The initial estimated value of the Notes as of the pricing date is expected to be between \$921.20 and \$971.20 per \$1,000.00 in principal amount of Notes, which is less than the public offering price listed below.
+The initial estimated value of the Notes as of the pricing date is expected to be between \$942.50 and \$992.50 per \$1,000.00 in principal amount of Notes, which is less than the public offering price listed below.
 The actual value of your Notes at any time will reflect many factors and cannot be predicted with accuracy.
 See "Risk Factors" beginning on page PS-11 of this pricing supplement and "Structuring the Notes" on page PS-28 of this pricing supplement for additional information.

 There are important differences between the Notes and a conventional debt security.
-Potential purchasers of the Notes should consider the information in "Risk Factors" beginning on page PS-11 of this pricing supplement, page PS-5 of the accompanying prospectus supplement, and page 7 of the accompanying prospectus.
+Potential purchasers of the Notes should consider the information in "Risk Factors" beginning on page PS-11 of this pricing supplement, page PS-5 of the accompanying product supplement, page S-6 of the accompanying prospectus supplement, and page 7 of the accompanying prospectus.